 09 May 2019, 14:00 – 15:00Seminar Highlight Seminar: Giuseppe Battaglia

 With IMSE's briefing paper series, we aim to highlight the power of an integrated molecular science and engineering framework for addressing our global grand challenges.
-These papers are circulated to funding agencies, policy makers and potential commercial partners as we promote the potential of our approach and our world class expertise to the wider academic, industrial and government communities.
+These papers are circulated to funding agencies, policy makers and potential commercial partners.

 Research translation and outreach